onyx-platform/onyx/doc/user-guide/concepts.md

 #### Function

 A function is a construct that receives segments and emits segments for further processing.
-It literally translates down to a Clojure function.
+It literally is a Clojure function.

 #### Plugin